 3. Less internal trauma, bruising and bleeding during the procedure, thanks to the use of cautery, where a heated instrument is used to stop bleeding and prevent infection, rather than suture material and a series of stitches being used to tie the blood vessels.

 4. Keyhole desexing creates less tissue trauma compared to routine desexing.
 Keyhole procedures remove only your dog’s ovaries, whereas standard desexing procedures also removes the uterus.
 By solely removing the ovaries, as occurs with the keyhole surgery, there will be all of the same benefits as a routine desexing where the uterus is also removed.

 Taking the next step towards keyhole desexing for your female dog

 There are a variety of considerations before undertaking such a procedure, including the age and size of your dog.
 You may well also have more questions to ask.

-We really understand this can be an anxious decision to make, although one that is often vital for the health, well-being, and ongoing happiness of your pet.
-Matt and Victoria, our experienced and sympathetic vets (and dog owners) here at the Normanhurst Vet Practice, will always be happy to discuss the situation with you and make careful recommendations.
+Our experienced and sympathetic vets (and dog owners) here at the Normanhurst Vet Practice, will always be happy to discuss the situation with you and make careful recommendations.